 Sopore encounter: 3-year-old survives J&K terror attack

-Srinagar, July 03: A 3-year-old boy survived terror attack on Wednesday after Jammu and Kahmir police came to his rescue in a terror attack on the Central Reserve Police Force (CRPF) in Sopore town.
+Srinagar, July 01: A 3-year-old boy survived terror attack on Wednesday after Jammu and Kashmir police came to his rescue in a terror attack on the Central Reserve Police Force (CRPF) in Sopore town.
 The attack took place at the Model Town in the Sopore area, this morning.

 A heartbreaking image of a police officer holding the child, at the spot where the terrorist attack was reported has gone viral on social media.